 PC THOMAS

-because they feel they are unable to live up to the expectation of their
+because they feel they are unable to live up to the expectations of their

 families.
 Lockdown triggered emotional